melanie531/amazon-sagemaker-bing-your-own-scripts-and-container/README.md

 In this git repo, we added examples of running the SageMaker Training and Hosting jobs on SageMaker Notebook Instances using **local** mode with some commonly used frameworks, e.g. Scikit Learn, XGBoost, and etc.

+For more details, please refer to the original git repository or read the Machine Learning Blog post at: https://aws.amazon.com/blogs/machine-learning/use-the-amazon-sagemaker-local-mode-to-train-on-your-notebook-instance/